 Junior Academy Soccer Season–

 U9-U10 Boys and Girls – Fall and Spring Seasons (plus winter indoor training and futsal)

 Teams will also compete in pre-season and/or post-season tournaments which can extend the season in terms of training and travel.
 Tryouts are typically held in the month of May.

 League games are generally played on Saturdays with occasional games on Sundays.
 Home games are played either at the Pride Soccer Complex or El Pomar, while away games can take you to all corners of the state.
 Our Junior Academy teams compete in the CSA (Colorado Soccer Association) leagues and therefore travel to other clubs in the state is required.
 CSA determines divisional placement and handles the scheduling.

-Junior Academy Program Fees– Detailed fee disclosure forms are available at the Pride office for all levels of Academy and Competitive teams as well as prior to tryouts.
+Junior Academy Program Fees– Detailed fee disclosure forms are available at the Pride office for all levels of Academy and Competitive teams, as well as prior to tryouts.
 Pride Soccer Club has always offered some of the most affordable competitive fees in the state.
-Tournament fees, field rental expenses, and travel expenses are additional fees collected at team levels.
+Tournament fees, field rental expenses, uniforms, and travel expenses are additional fees collected at team levels.

 Junior Academy Uniforms– Pride Soccer Club is proud to be sponsored by Adidas.
 Complete kits consist of two pairs of socks, two pairs of shorts, and two jerseys.
 Warm-ups, bags and additional gear may be purchased.